-This Plan recommends the CR Zones (Commercial-residential) for the Glenmont Shopping Center and the three multifamily parcels that can accommodate significantly higher densities.
+This Plan recommends the CR Zones (Commercial-residential) for the Glenmont Shopping Center, the Metro Station/Layhill Triangle Block area, and one of the multifamily parcels that can accommodate significantly higher densities.
+The Plan also indicates that the other two multifamily parcels may be appropriate for a future local map amendment to change the zoning to CR.
 Each of these multifamily parcels is under single ownership and provides a great opportunity to increase transit-supported housing in the Glenmont Sector Plan area.
 The surrounding neighborhoods should retain their single-family residential zoning.